Geometry of Singular Foliations and Learning Manifolds in ReLU Networks via the Data Information Matrix: Introduction

 In this paper, we want to provide the data space of a given dataset with a natural geometrical structure, and then employ such structure to extract key information.
-We will employ a {suitably trained CNN} model to discern a {\sl foliation} structure in the data space and show {experimentally} how the dataset our model has been trained with {is strongly correlated with its leaves, which are submanifolds of the data space.} The mathematical idea of foliation is quite old (see \cite{reeb, ehre} and refs therein); however, its applications in control theory (see \cite{agra2004} and refs therein) via sub-Riemannian geometry and machine learning have only recently become increasingly important \cite{tron2022, gf2021}.
+We will employ a {suitably trained neural network} model to define a {\sl foliation} structure in the data space and show {experimentally} how the training set of our model {is strongly correlated with its leaves, which are submanifolds of the data space.} The mathematical idea of foliation is quite old (see \cite{reeb, ehre} and refs therein); however, its applications in control theory (see \cite{agra2004} and refs therein) via sub-Riemannian geometry and machine learning have only recently become increasingly important \cite{tron2022, gf2021}.

-{The foliation structure on the data space, discerned by our model, however, is non-standard and presents {\sl singular} points.
+The foliation structure on the data space, discerned by our model, however, is non-standard and presents {\sl singular} points.
 These are points admitting a neighbourhood where the rank of the distribution, tangent at each point to a leaf of the foliation, {changes}.
-Moreover, in the presence of typical non linearities of the network, as ReLU, there are also non smooth points, thus hindering in such points the smooth manifold structure itself of the leaf.} However, we prove that both singular and smooth points are a measure zero set in the data space, so that the foliation is almost everywhere regular and its distribution well defined.
+Moreover, in the presence of typical non-smooth activation functions of the network (\textit{e.g.} ReLU, LeakyReLU, Maxpool or similar), there are also non-smooth points where the manifold structure of the leaf itself is questioned.
+However, we prove that both singular and non-smooth points are a measure zero set in the data space, so that the foliation is almost everywhere regular and its distribution well defined.
 As it turns out {in our experiments, the samples belonging to the dataset we train our model with are averagely close} to the set of singular points.
-It forces us to model the data space with a singular foliation that we call {\sl learning foliation} in analogy with the learning manifold.
-Applications of singular foliations were introduced in connection with control theory \cite{suss1973}; their study is currently an active area of investigation \cite{lavau2017}. {As we shall show in our experiments, together with their distributions, singular foliations provide with an effective tool to single out the samples belonging to the datasets the model was trained with and at the same time discern a notion of distance between different datasets belonging to the same data space.
+It forces us to model the data space with a singular foliation that we call {\sl data foliation} in analogy with the data manifold.
+Applications of singular foliations were introduced in connection with control theory \cite{suss1973}; their study is currently an active area of investigation \cite{lavau2017}.
+As we shall show in our experiments, singular foliations and distributions provide with an effective tool to single out the samples belonging to the datasets the model was trained with and at the same time discern a notion of distance between different datasets belonging to the same data space.